 6.2.6 The degree of stability or maturity of the document (e.g., length of time it has existed).

-6.2.7 Relationship with other existing or emerging documents.
+6.2.7 Relationship with other existing or emerging documents in ITU-T or in other standards development organizations.

 6.2.8 When a document is to be referenced in an ITU-T Recommendation, all explicit references within the referenced document should also be listed.